MiWCryptoCurrency/CertificatesInBrowsers/Case of the missing curves in Firefox.md

 > intensely dislike the solution chosen for the NSS 3.11/3.11.1 branches to have two different checkout points for
 > this source file.
 If anything, that hack should be temporary, and should not be perpetuated to the trunk.

+2006-08-30 17:57:59 PDT

+> Bob, is there any work left to do on this bug ?
+If not, please close it, since it is P1.

 Robert Relyea 2006-08-31 09:44:10 PDT

 > "Nope, mozilla is shipping with this."